dkettchen/popular_ship_stats/methodology.md

 - If a pairing was not related in the original work but was declared questionably related in another adaptation in an obvious attempt to erase a canon-queer relationship, they will be tagged as "No*"

     > Ex.
 Faraway Wanderers, as a danmei novel, has a mlm main pairing.
 In the TV adaptation Word of Honor they are not explicitly gay/together and later "revealed" to be each other's "junior/senior brother" despite not sharing parentage as far as I can tell from the TV show's wiki (I have not watched this show, I do not know the full details of how the show tried to justify this reveal).
 I am not counting that nonsense as incest as they are not related in the original danmei novel.

+    > Ex.
+Sailor Neptune and Sailor Uranus are girlfriends in the japanese original, but the english dub decided to declare them cousins instead in order to hide the gayness.
+I am not counting that.

 #### Orientation